Local No. 12

 But maybe it could work on smartphones.
 So we evolved the game to have a graphical interface.
 Along the way, we added a story about players being members of a secret literary underground, amassing hidden libraries of contraband books.
 The gameplay evolved to include both taking apart and putting together passages from famous works of literature.
 And to compliment the book-centric theme, we developed a visual language that was an homage to mid 20th century book design.

 After all of this creative fermentation, we are finally ready to bring Losswords to the world!
-We have a working Alpha version, and with the help of Kickstarter backers, we will complete the game’s production and launch in the spring of 2019.
+We will be launching Losswords in Summer, 2019.